Connect and be the first to hear about our new products, specials, and other useful yoga information!No thanks, Continue to HuggerMugger

 The reality of impermanence was one of the first insights I had when I began meditation practice.
 As my mind began to quiet I could see for myself that the physical/mental/emotional sensations I felt were all in constant flux.
 As I learned the freedom of letting go, phenomena in my present reality, whether physical, mental or emotional, began to pass through with even greater speed.
 I was no longer hindering their movement by holding on.

 This insight has changed my life in many ways.
-I no longer grasp on to material things I...read more
+I no longer grasp on...read more

 Impermanence and Appreciation